 The DBSA defines fragility as countries or situations with unique development challenges that are exposed to risk arising from fragility and conflict where institutions of governance and communities are unable to manage or mitigate those risks.
 Fragility contexts can impact negatively on development outcomes including through violence, poverty, inequality, displacement, and environmental and political degradation (DBSA, 2021).
-Figure 1 shows the fragile states as per the DBSA classification in the African continent as at March 2020.
+Figure 1 shows the DBSA classified fragile states in the African continent as at March 2020.